AutodeskRoboticsLab/Mimic/mimic/docs/CONTRIBUTING.md

 step* by anyone.
 To that end, users should not be expected to install external dependencies.

+If necessary, however, packages can be added to the `/scripts/extern` directory.
+See `/scripts/extern.md` for more details.

 Don't worry about this section unless you're using something other than Maya to interface this repository.
 The following dependencies are accessible only through Maya; use [mayapy](http://help.autodesk.com/cloudhelp/2016/CHS/Maya-Tech-Docs/PyMel/standalone.html)